-Keep these tips in mind when adventuring to find the perfect spot to search for shooting stars, constellations, or even the Northern Lights:
+Keep these tips in mind when adventuring to find the perfect spot to search for shooting stars, constellations, or even the Northern Lights in Michigan:

 - The further from a town, the better